 The last thing you want is a boat that refuses to work the way it should.
 Run a few extra checkups during fall to ensure your boat's up for the trip.

 Working batteries work well during the warmer months, but might stop functioning when the weather turns cold.
 Make sure your starter battery pack is up and running.

-Poor ventilation means not only an uncomfortable cold inside the boat, but also damp equipment that refuses to work.
+Poor ventilation not only means an uncomfortable cold inside the boat but also damp equipment that refuses to work.
 And you would want none of these.

 Hoses and Fittings